Ukrainian-American Humanitarian (Liberal Arts) Institute

 There is a tiny student government.
 They can't affect official decisions much, but they do arrange interesting events now and then.
 The group is mainly driven by a small core of enthusiasts from among the younger students.
 The older students are too busy trying to find nice jobs, I guess.

-For students considering the university, take note: Ukrainian girls are very beautiful, and fairly cultured.
-They can also be very demanding, and emotionally explosive.
+As for the social element, take note: Ukrainian girls are classy, but may tend toward materialism due to cultural history.
 Ukrainian men tend to be chivalrous toward women, and generous, at least during dating.
-Alcohol consumption and smoking are more common than in many Western places, often done socially.
+Alcohol consumption and smoking among youth are more prevalent than in many Western places, often done socially.

 Cheating.
 UAHI operates nominally under American university rules, so unfair copying of others' work or allowing your work to be copied is punishable by anything up to expulsion.
-However, in practice, "helping friends" is a way of life in Ukraine, and the administration realizes that any efforts to change this are doomed.
+However, in practice, "helping friends" is a cultural cornerstone in Ukraine, and the administration realizes that any efforts to change this are doomed.
 The hardest punishment for cheating I know of has been failing the course.
 I can state on primary observation that virtually every Ukrainian student cheats at least occasionally.
-Even the smartest ones, who don't really need to, do it anyway.
+Even the smartest ones, who really don't need to, may do so.
 Ukrainian teachers tolerate, and indirectly encourage, this behavior.
 International teachers usually punish offenders with point reductions, though this varies.

 If you feel no guilt about cheating, you will find opportunities for it rife.
 Ask the other students for tips and make a few allies to share information with, but whatever you do, please do it discreetly enough that you are not caught.
 Few things annoy teachers more than students who don't even try to cover obnoxious cheating attempts.
 And please don't leave cheat sheets lying around, it's impolite toward the cleaning lady.